Now some fresh pickings from the Political Grapevine:

-Tony Blair, environmental groups have blasted the British prime minister for not doing enough to combat global warming.
+Speaking of Tony Blair, environmental groups have blasted the British prime minister for not doing enough to combat global warming.
 But now, some environmental advocates are criticizing a government proposal that would force oil companies to include bio-fuels made from corn, sugar cane, or vegetable oil in their gasoline by 2010 — since increased production of the fuels could destroy the rainforest.

 "Friends of the Earth" says that the bio-fuels might come from "genetically modified crops or palm oil from freshly cleared rainforests."
 The group is calling for assurances that bio-fuel production doesn't damage the countryside, destroy the rainforests, or promote intensive farming of genetically modified crops.

 MSNBC host Chris Matthews says President Bush invaded Iraq because "he wanted a big bang" in the War on Terror.
 What's more, the Toronto Sun reports that during the speech to political science students at the University of Toronto, Matthews said the administration shouldn't demonize terrorists, saying, "the person on the other side is not evil — they just have a different perspective."